 All in all, the monthly and yearly costs of owning a car are much more than just the price you pay at the dealership.
 It’s important to understand all the regular costs of car ownership before you jump into a bigger financial commitment than you anticipated.
 Let’s break down the costs.

-Along with these regular costs, there are other common car issues that can come up, like leaks, alternator replacements, issues with windows and fuel pump replacements.
+Along with these regular costs for upkeep, other common car issues can come up, like leaks, alternator replacements, issues with windows, and fuel pump replacements.

 The website YourMechanic.com analyzed its data to estimate the cost of maintaining a new car over the first 10 years of owning it and found that the most expensive car brand to maintain was BMW, with a total estimated cost of $17,800 in maintenance over the first 10 years, and the cheapest was Toyota, with a total estimated cost of $5,500 over the first 10 years — a dramatic difference in upkeep.

-Estimating the cost of car insurance for an average driver is difficult because car insurance is based on individual factors like the driver’s age, address, driving history, credit score, coverage limits and the make and model of car they drive.
-But a 2017 report from the National Association of Insurance Commissioners found that the average annual cost of auto insurance in the U.S. was $1,099 in 2015.
+Estimating the cost of car insurance for an average driver is difficult because car insurance is based on individual factors like the driver’s age, address, driving history, credit score, coverage limits, and the make and model of car they drive.
+But a 2021 report from the National Association of Insurance Commissioners (NAIC) found that the average annual cost of auto insurance in the U.S. was around $1,190 per year in 2018.

 That national average broke down very differently state-to-state, however.
-According to the NAIC, the most expensive state for auto insurance was Louisiana, with an average cost of $1,405 per year, and the least expensive was Indiana, with an average annual cost of $755.03.
+According to the NAIC, the most expensive state for auto insurance was Louisiana, with an average cost of $1,751.37 per year, and the least expensive was Maine, with an average annual cost of $782.72.